How to Provide Real-Time Captions for Deaf and Hard-of-Hearing Attendees

 Why Real-Time Captions Matter

-Real-time captions provide:
+Real-time captions and live transcription provide:

-- Equal access to information for all attendees
+Equal access to information for all attendees

-- Improved comprehension and engagement
+Improved comprehension and engagement

-- Compliance with accessibility standards
+Compliance with accessibility standards

-- Enhanced overall event experience
+Enhanced overall event experience

 Setting Up Real-Time Captions